superscriptjs/superscript/readme.md

 Visit [superscriptjs.com](http://superscriptjs.com) for all the details on how to get started playing with SuperScript.

+Also make sure you check out and install the [SuperScript Web Editor](https://github.com/silentrob/superscript-editor)

 ### Further Reading

 * [Introducing SuperScript](https://medium.com/@rob_ellis/superscript-ce40e9720bef) on Medium